tonytsheng/DBHUB/ORACLE/UNLOAD_BLOB/readme.md

 4. You can run step 1 for every table in your database that has a BLOB column.

 5. Call the proc for every row that has BLOB data, which will generate a file that can be copied to a storage service.

+## Python Code
+See unload_blob.py for a python script that might be easier to implement.